JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 ## Modulation Index

 To have a parameter that controls the timbre in a consistent way across all modulation frequencies, it’s more handy to use the **modulation index** than the modulation amplitude.
+Modulation index will change the modulation amplitude according to the current modulator frequency.

 Here’s the formula for the modulation index $I$ [Pluta2019]